 Detected Issues

-The Xygeni Scanner runs on your premises to analyze DevOps tools and software projects, including source code and configurations.
+The runs on your premises to analyze DevOps tools and software projects, including source code and configurations.

-The scan findings or security issues represent misconfigurations, flaws or anomalies that increase the risk of the software platform being the target of a successful software supply chain attack.
+The scan findings or security issues represent misconfigurations, flaws or anomalies that increase the risk of a successful software supply chain attack.

-Each issue could be found by a detector, which can be thought as the unit of analysis.
+Each issue could be found by a detector, which can be thought of as the unit of analysis.
 Running a set of detectors over the target software project is a scan.
-Scans for each issue kind can be analyzed separately or in a single run.
+Scans for each issue type can be analyzed separately or in a single run.

 A dependency is vulnerable when some programming defect or flaw can be exploited with malicious intent.
 Do you remember Log4J ?
 That dependency is not malicious, just vulnerable.
 Someone found a trick to exploit a flaw in the source code of the dependency that could be used to gain improper access to some resource.

 Publicly known vulnerabilities are published as CVEs.
-Xygeni is able to scan your dependencies to find CVEs from public sources (NIST's NVD, GitHub Advisory Database and OSV among others )
+Xygeni is able to scan your dependencies to find CVEs from public sources (, and among others )

 A Suspect Dependency models a dependencies issue, a defect in project dependencies that may open the door to software supply-chain attacks.

-Attacks to the Software Supply Chain often use techniques that exploit flaws in components referenced in software and dependencies descriptors, package manager configurations, and other sources.
-Attack patters like Dependency Confusion or Typosquatting even deserve a name.
+Attacks on the Software Supply Chain often use techniques that exploit flaws in components referenced in software and dependency descriptors, package manager configurations, and other sources.
+Notable examples such as or Typosquatting.

-There are many systems in the software pipeline that could have a misconfiguration: Source code managers, build tools, package managers and registries, compilers, testing frameworks, IDEs, CI/CD systems, provisioning tools, container frameworks and orchestration tools…
+There are many systems in the software pipeline that could have a misconfiguration: management systems, build tools, package managers, registries, compilers, testing frameworks, IDEs, CI/CD systems, provisioning tools, container frameworks and orchestration tools…

 Examples of misconfigurations are: